pp3times/zmk-config-drift-v3-editor/README.md

 You can see more actual builds [HERE](https://www.instagram.com/majin.keyboards)

-Very much made possible by the help of [Friction](https://github.com/friction07).
+This project was made possible thanks to the incredible support of [Friction](https://github.com/friction07)
-Thank you so much, this would not be possible without your generosity!
+Your generosity truly made all the difference—thank you!